 There is a new camp kitchen being added to Milparinka and an extension being built alongside the existing Tibooburra campground facilities.
 Concept drawings are going through the approval stage prior to procuring and can be seen below.
 These facilities will provide excellent amenities for visitors to the region, with 58% of all visitors to the region caravanning or camping.

-The addition of interpretative signage is an important aspect to this project as we help visitors to understand the history of this place, the geology, flora, fauna, and how the region operates today.
+The addition of interpretative signage is an important aspect of this project as we help visitors to understand the history of this place, our traditional carers of the land and their stories, European settlement, the geology, flora, fauna, and how the region operates today.
+Two new museums will be added to the region that will be engaging and informative for all visitors.

 As part of the Sturt's Steps Project the Waterhole at Milparinka received a make-over removing considerable silt build up and rubbish that had to be dumped over the years.
 This is truly started to form an oasis in the desert and a great place for visitors to relax.
 Located just below the Milparinka Caravan Park, it provides an excellnt outlook as well.